-The international managers and the U.S. underwriters are collectively referred to as the underwriters, and the lead managers and the U.S. representatives are collectively referred to as the representatives.
-The U.S. underwriting agreement and the international underwriting agreement provide that the obligations of the U.S. underwriters and the international managers to purchase shares of common stock are subject to certain conditions, and that if any of the foregoing shares of common stock are purchased by the U.S. underwriters pursuant to the U.S. underwriting agreement or by the international managers pursuant to the international underwriting agreement then all the shares of common stock agreed to be purchased by the U.S. underwriters and the international managers, as the case may be, pursuant to their respective underwriting agreements, must be so purchased.
+The U.S. Underwriting Agreement and the International Underwriting Agreement (together, the "Underwriting Agreements") provide that the obligations of the U.S. Underwriters and the International Managers to purchase shares of common stock are subject to certain conditions, and that if any of the foregoing shares of common stock are purchased by the U.S. Underwriters pursuant to the U.S. Underwriting Agreement or by the International Managers pursuant to the International Underwriting Agreement: then all the shares of Common Stock agreed to be purchased by the U.S. Underwriters and the International Managers, as the case may be, pursuant to their respective underwriting agreements, must be so purchased.
 The offering price and underwriting discounts and commissions per share for the U.S. offering and the international offering are identical.
-The closing of the U.S. offering is a condition to the closing of the international offering and the closing of the international offering is a condition to the closing of the U.S. offering.
+The closing of the U.S. offering is a condition to the closing of the international offering is a condition to the closing of the international offering is a condition to the closing of the U.S. offering.

 The initial public offering price will be determined by negotiations between representatives of the underwriters and us and may not be indicative of prices that will prevail in the trading market.
-The representatives have advised us that the U.S. underwriters and the international managers propose to offer the shares of common stock directly to the public at the public offering price set forth on the cover page of this prospectus, and to certain selected dealers, who may include the U.S. underwriters and the international managers, at such public offering price less a selling concession not in excess of \$ per share.
+The Representatives have advised us that the U.S. Underwriters and the International Managers propose to offer the shares of common stock directly to the public at the public offering price set forth on the cover page of this prospectus, and to certain selected dealers (who may include the U.S. Underwriters and the International Managers) at such public offering price less a selling concession not in excess of \$ per share.
 The selected dealers may reallow a concession not in excess of \$ per share to certain brokers and dealers.
-After this offering, the public offering price, the concession to selected dealers and the reallowance may be changed by the U.S. underwriters and the international managers.
+After this offering, the public offering price, the concession to selected dealers and the reallowance may be changed by the U.S. Underwriters and the International Managers.

-We have agreed to indemnify, under certain circumstances, the U.S. underwriters and the international managers against certain liabilities, including liabilities under the Securities Act, and to contribute, under certain circumstances, to payments that the U.S. underwriters and the international managers may be required to make in respect thereof.
+We have agreed to indemnify, under certain circumstances, the U.S. Underwriters and the International Managers against certain liabilities, including liabilities under the Securities Act, and to contribute, under certain circumstances, to payments that the U.S. Underwriters and the International Managers may be required to make in respect thereof.

-We have granted to the U.S. underwriters an option to purchase up to an aggregate 1,167,000 additional shares of common stock and have granted to the international managers an option to purchase up to 291,750 additional shares of common stock, in each case exercisable solely to cover over-allotments, at the public offering price less the underwriting discounts and commissions shown on the cover page of this prospectus.
-Such options may be exercised at any time until 30 days after the date of the underwriting agreements.
-To the extent that the over-allotment option is exercised, each U.S. underwriter or international manager, as the case may be, will be committed, subject to certain conditions, to purchase a number of additional shares of common stock proportionate to such U.S. underwriter's or international manager's initial commitment as indicated in the preceding tables.
+We have granted to the U.S. Underwriters an option to purchase up to an aggregate additional shares of common stock and have granted to the International Managers an option to purchase up to additional shares of common stock, in each case exercisable solely to cover over-allotments, at the public offering price less the underwriting discounts and commissions shown on the cover page of this prospectus.
+Such options may be exercised at any time until days after the date of the Underwriting Agreements.
+To the extent that the over-allotment option is exercised, each U.S. Underwriter or International Manager, as the case may be, will be committed, subject to certain conditions, to purchase a number of additional shares of common stock proportionate to such U.S. Underwriter's or International Manager's initial commitment as indicated in the preceding tables.